slhck/slhck.github.io/_posts/2025-09-19-running-uv-docker-containers-read-only.md

 categories: software
 ---

-I recently spent way too much time trying to get a Python application (with FastAPI and [`uv`](https://docs.astral.sh/uv/)) running in a read-only Docker container.
-What should have been a simple security hardening exercise turned into a frustrating debugging session where the container kept crashing with cryptic errors about missing modules that were clearly installed during the build.
+I recently wanted to make a Python application (with FastAPI and [`uv`](https://docs.astral.sh/uv/)) read-only when running in a Docker container.
+This was a security requirement from an enterprise customer.
+It should have been simple, but turned out to be quite frustrating, since the container kept crashing with cryptic errors about missing modules that were definitely installed during the build.

-If you've ever tried to enable `read_only: true` in your Docker Compose file only to watch your app explode with errors, you'll know the pain.
+In this post, I'll share the solution I found to run `uv`-based Python applications in read-only Docker containers, minimizing filesystem writes while ensuring everything works smoothly.

 ## Python Bytecode Files and `uv` Caches

-The core problem is that Python really, really wants to write to the filesystem.
+The core problem is that Python really wants to write to the filesystem for caching purposes.
 Every time you import a module, Python tries to create bytecode cache files in `__pycache__` directories.
 When you're using [`uv`](https://docs.astral.sh/uv/) (the new package manager everyone's raving about, rightfully so!), it also wants to write cache metadata to `~/.cache/uv/`.

-I initially thought I could just mount a bunch of tmpfs volumes over these directories and call it a day.
+I initially thought I could just mount `tmpfs` volumes over these directories.
 This is how you would usually enable read-only mode for a typical Python app, by specifying something like this in your `docker-compose.yml`:

 ```yaml
 read_only: true